-- Ich habe vorgeschlagen, dass wir uns um 10 vor der Bar treffen.
+- Ich habe ihr vorgeschlagen, dass wir uns um 10 vor der Bar treffen.

-- I suggest that we meet at 10 in front of the bar.
+- I suggested to her that we meet at 10 in front of the bar.

-The first example shows you that schlagen is one of those verbs with a changing vowel for du and er, and the third example also shows the spoken past.
-It is built with haben and the ge-form vorgeschlagen.
-If you want to sound funny, you can use the real past in spoken language the stem is schlug.
+The first example shows you that schlagen is one of those verbs that have a vowel shift for du (schlägst) and er/sie/es (schlägt), and the third example shows that vorschlagen usually uses spoken past, takes haben as a helper and has the ge-form vorgeschlagen.

-Yeah, that really sounds stupid… anyway.
-We are almost done and we even got the grammar down already.
-The corresponding noun to vorschlagen is der Vorschlag, the plural of which is die Vorschläge.
+The noun for vorschlagen is der Vorschlag, the plural of which is die Vorschläge.

 - Maria fand meinen Vorschlag nicht so gut.